pvcraven/3d_graphics_class/source/lessons/day_02/day_02.rst

 * `Adding Color to our Rocket <https://simpsoncollege.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=17935274-ba14-40c2-a6a3-ad1c015283ca>`_
 * `Modeling the Launch Pad <https://simpsoncollege.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=2dbcd729-9292-418c-9035-ad1c01522ccd>`_
 * `Building the Environment <https://simpsoncollege.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=2c75ffdb-d857-4640-842f-ad1c01522d08>`_
   (At one point, you use a Subdivision modifier in this tutorial.
-It is necessary to turn off optimal modifier.)
+It is necessary to turn off optimal modifier.
+If when you extrude, your landing pad slopes down instead of staying level, select 'median point' instead of '3D cursor' at the top.
+Ask the instructor where this option is.)

 Have extra time?
 Really into doing 3D?
 Here are some extra things you can work